Understanding the Pirola Variant: France’s Dominant Covid-19 Strain

 Covid-19: the explosion in the number of cases this fall is a surprise… why the virus is making a comeback

-In this context, it could therefore be carried by the “Pirola” variant.
+In this context, it might therefore be carried by the “Pirola” variant.
 The BA.2.86 variant and its sub-lineages arouse so much interest within the scientific community because it presents a “large number of mutations” in its Spike protein, the key which allows the virus to to penetrate the cells of our body.
-These mutations were a source of “concerns about its potential immune escape and the effectiveness of vaccines” explains Santé Publique France.
+These mutations were a source of “concerns regarding its potential immune escape and the effectiveness of vaccines” explains Santé Publique France.
 On this subject, the JN.1 sublineage also gives scientists a few additional gray hairs: it presents a new mutation on its Spike protein, entitled “L455S”.

 Read also :